Revolution of Our Times: Taiwan

 In Taiwan, the documentary was initially scheduled for a four-day premiere during the 2021 Taipei Golden Horse Film Festival.
 Tickets sold out within one hour of their release.
 Due to high demand, two additional screenings were added, with tickets selling out within five minutes.
+The film won Best Documentary at the Golden Horse Awards, often described as the Chinese-speaking world’s equivalent of the Oscars, prompting a prolonged standing ovation and shouts of support for Hong Kong from members of the audience.
 The documentary saw its first public release in the world in Taiwan on 25 February 2022.

 On the night prior to the documentary's public release in Taiwan, its official YouTube channel and trailers were temporarily removed following a significant number of complaints.
 Several hours later, the content was reinstated after a successful appeal by the film's team in Taiwan.

 Taiwanese media reported that Facebook posts containing the documentary's title experienced significantly reduced reach.
 Additionally, the film's marketing team was reportedly prevented from placing advertisements on the platform, despite submitting a complaint to Facebook.

 The film received a positive reception in Taiwan, achieving a record-breaking box office performance for an overseas documentary during its first week of release.

-Support from Local Governments & Politicians
+Support from local governments and politicians

 Notably, the documentary has won widespread support from the political class in Taiwan.
 Some local governments, like Kaohsiung City and Keelung City, even sponsored and hosted special screenings for free for students.
 The Taipei Economic and Cultural Representative Office in the United States also hosted a screening in Washington, DC.

 Many politicians have also come out in support of the public release of the film and even publicly promoted and recommended it to the general public.
 Taiwanese President Tsai Ing-wen recommended the film to the public through her social media accounts on multiple occasions.
 In a Tweet written entirely in English, she shared the poster of the documentary and praised, "The Hong Kong people’s courage & commitment to democracy are an inspiration to us all, as we work to preserve our own freedoms & way of life."
 She also hosted a special screening session on her own for her advisors and supporters.

 Taiwanese politicians publicly endorsing the documentary: